humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 I was not an expert of DevOps.
 When I needed to deploy the project, I took some time to study ansible because the great book `Deploying Your First Clojure App ...From the Shadows shows` introduced ansible.
 I still felt ansible is a great tool worth learning, however, the target servers were under the bastion host.

-Engineers in LINE Taiwan told me that they installed a Drone CI/CD server in the virtual private network behind the bastion host.
+Engineers in the same company told me that they installed a Drone CI/CD server in the virtual private network behind the bastion host.
 As a Clojure developer, I decided to use LambdaCD.
 Actually, it was even simpler than Drone.
 Parentheses abundant lisp clj files were more expressive than yaml files.

 When I encountered problems, I asked questions at LambdaCD github repo.
 Within two days, the author of LambdaCD kindly replied my questions.
 I thought LambdaCD is worth of recommendation, both the quality of the software and quick response.